frozenarc/react-abstract-table/README.md

 State management: You can decide which component should contain which kind of state to change that state by any events.

 `Rendering` and `Data structure` would be direct sub-module of the module.
-So, let's see how we can achieve rendering.

 ### Rendering